meco-group/impact-2025/README.md

   Getting the error "CMake was unable to find a build program corresponding to Ninja" or "No CMAKE_RC_COMPILER could be found"?
   That means that you opened the wrong shell on Windows.
 Please see 2.

+  Getting the error "lld-link: error: could not open 'kernel32.lib': no such file or directory"?
+We are currently looking for a solution..